 2255 Dorchester Avenue, Dorchester, MA 02124

 The Boston restaurant scene has few good places for soul food and Southern-style cooking.
-Other than Bob's Southern Bistro in the South End (now closed, by the way), Chef Lee's II in Dorchester, and a few lesser-known places around Roxbury, Mattapan, and Dorchester, there aren't many options if you like Southern cuisine.
+Other than Darryl's Bar and Kitchen in the South End, Slade's Bar and Grill in Roxbury, and a few other places around Mattapan and Dorchester, there aren't many options if you like Southern cuisine.
 And it is one of these lesser-known restaurants that is featured here, as Mrs. Jones in the Lower Mills section of Dorchester is a place that, while a bit off the beaten track, is an absolute treasure for those craving some terrific Southern-style home cooking.

 Mrs. Jones is a rather plain-looking place, but it doesn't really need to be fancy, as it is mainly a takeout restaurant (though there are a few seats along the sides of the place).
 And though much of its business includes folks looking for something quick to take home on their way back from work, the menu is a lot more interesting than your typical takeout joint.
 Tender brisket, mouthwatering cornbread, buttery pork chops (perhaps the best this writer has had in Boston), gooey macaroni and cheese, flavorful cornbread stuffing, decadent candied yams, and perfectly prepared black-eyed peas are just a few of the items that can be found on the menu here.
 Some of the other items featured at Mrs. Jones are not the type of foods you would ordinarily find in the Boston area; examples include whole deep-fried chicken or turkey (the deep-fried white meat and dark meat turkey are both tremendous), ham hocks, and smoked turkey legs.
 And there are some really interesting entrees that are served every now and then here, including neck bones, pig feet, oxtails, and fish and grits.
 Dessert is tempting at Mrs. Jones, too, as the place offers both sweet potato pie and banana pudding.